On Respect For The Aged Day ( Keiro-no-Hi), a Look at Japan`s OTHER Traditional Celebrations of Longevity

-Having historically been within the Chinese cultural sphere of influence, the Japanese have traditionally respected old age and celebrated long life.
-Back in the Nara Period (710-794), when the Japanese aristocracy was keen on almost anything Chinese, numerous continental beliefs and customs were enthusiastically adopted JUST AS THEY WERE.
-Among these, were concepts and rituals which have a major impact TO THIS DAY on Japan’s annual cycle of events as well as its life-cycle celebrations and ceremonies.
-It was at this time that Japan’s elite began to mark the attainment of OLD AGE beginning at age 40!
+Having historically been within the Chinese (Confucian) cultural sphere of influence, the Japanese have traditionally respected old age and celebrated long life.
+Back in the Nara Period (710-794), when the Japanese aristocracy was keen on almost anything Chinese, numerous continental beliefs and customs were enthusiastically adopted just as they were.
+Among them, were concepts and rituals which have a major impact TO THIS DAY on Japan’s annual cycle of events, as well as its life-cycle celebrations and ceremonies.
+It was at that time that Japan’s elite began to mark the attainment of OLD AGE – beginning at age 40!
 In those days (and until quite recently in fact) it was said that “a man’s life is 50 years” (人生は５０年、 Jinsei wa goju-nen), and there were special celebrations held upon entering each new decade of life (these were called yonju-no-ga, 四十の賀, for the 40th year, goju-no-ga, 五十の賀, for the 50th year, etc.).
 This involved a banquet at which relatives of the person being celebrated gathered for a festive meal and the pounding and distribution of fresh mochi (rice cakes).

-As Chinese cultural influence in Japan waned and the Japanese gained more self-confidence over the ensuing centuries, the customs regarding the celebration of longevity, along with almost everything else adopted from China, were eventually given a uniquely Japanese twist.
+As Chinese cultural influence in Japan waned and the Japanese gained more self-confidence over the ensuing centuries, the customs related to the celebration of longevity, along with almost everything else adopted from China, were eventually given a uniquely Japanese twist.
 Records show that the still standard series of eight special birthdays celebrated between (and including) the 60th and 100th years had been firmly established among the Japanese ruling warrior class and the aristocracy by the Muromachi Period (1338-1573).
-Instead of merely following the original Chinese lead of celebrating the start of each new age-decade, the Japanese also selected certain ages from which auspicious (or amusing) meanings could be derived from how the ages were written in Kanji characters.
+Instead of merely following the original Chinese lead of celebrating the start of each new age-decade, the Japanese also selected certain ages from which auspicious (or amusing) meanings could be derived from how they are written in Kanji characters.
 Thus, today we have the following.

 The 60th year (kanreki, 還暦), meaning a return to the beginning of the cycle, as it heralds completing the path through the full five cycles of the Sino-Japanese zodiac (jikkan-junishi), and coming back once again to the original combination of signs that you were born with.
 This event is commonly celebrated throughout East-Asia.

-The 77th year (kiju, 喜寿）, which was celebrated because an archaic form of writing the character ki (good fortune, this form cannot be written out with this computer), can be broken down to the components 七 十 七、 which means 77.
+The 77th year (kiju, 喜寿）, which was celebrated because an archaic form of writing the character ki (㐂) – meaning good fortune – can be broken down to the components 七 十 七、which means 77.
 Because of this round-about connection, that age is seen as related to GOOD FORTUNE.

 The 80th year (sanju, 傘寿).
 The character 傘 (umbrella) can be broken down to components which can be rearranged as 八十(eighty).

 The 81st year (hanju,半寿).
 The character 半 (half) can be broken down and rearranged as 八十一, or 81.
-However, celebrating hanju has become extremely rare these days.
+Celebrating hanju, however, has become extremely rare these days, for whatever reason.